skoltech-ai/ttopt/README.md

 3. Run `python demo_calc/run.py -d 10 -r 4 --evals 1.E+5 --reps 10 --kind quan`;
 4. Run `python demo_calc/run.py -d 10 -p 2 -q 25 --evals 1.E+5 --reps 10 --kind rank`;
 5. Run `python demo_calc/run.py -d 10 --kind show`.
 The results will be saved to the `demo_calc/res_logs` and `demo_calc/res_plot` folders.

+> **The scripts in this folder have not been updated since the transition to the new version of the code.
+The presented results correspond to the version 0.2 of the software product.**

 ## Authors